-Man freed in backpacker murder inquiry
+Backpacker murder: Second man released

-Inga Maria Hauser murder: Man released on bail
+Inga Maria Hauser murder: Second man released on bail

-A 61-year-old man who was arrested on Monday in connection with the 1988 murder of German backpacker Inga Maria Hauser has been released on bail.
+A second man arrested on Monday in connection with the 1988 murder of German backpacker Inga Maria Hauser has been released pending further police enquiries.

 Ms Hauser, 18, went missing after she arrived in Larne, County Antrim, on a ferry from Scotland on 6 April 1988.

-Her body was found two weeks later in a remote part of Ballypatrick Forest, near Ballycastle, County Antrim.
+Her body was found two weeks later in Ballypatrick Forest, County Antrim.

 Police renewed their appeal for information last month - the 30th anniversary of the murder.